February 12, 2026

 1. Section 54

-Section 54 works when you sell a residential house property and reinvest into another residential house.
-You can buy within 1 year before sale or 2 years after sale, or construct within 3 years after sale.
+Section 54 applies when you sell a residential house property and reinvest the capital gains into another residential house.
+You can buy within 1 year before the sale date or 2 years after, or construct within 3 years after the sale.

-Useful read if you want the reinvestment logic and conditions in depth: Section 54F capital gains exemption in India explained
+For the full reinvestment logic and conditions including the two-house option: Section 54F capital gains exemption in India explained

 2. Section 54EC

-Section 54EC allows you to reinvest eligible capital gains into specified bonds such as REC, NHAI, and PFC.
+Section 54EC allows you to reinvest eligible capital gains into specified bonds issued by REC, NHAI, PFC, and IRFC.

-• Investment window is within 6 months from date of transfer
+• Investment window: within 6 months from the date of transfer

-• Maximum investment is ₹50 lakh per financial year
+• Maximum investment: Rs 50 lakh per financial year

 3. Section 54F

-Section 54F applies when you sell an asset other than a residential house and invest in one residential house, subject to conditions.
+Section 54F applies when you sell a long-term capital asset other than a residential house (such as a plot of land, commercial property, shares, or gold) and invest the net sale consideration into one residential house.

 CGAS and why it matters

-A common real-life situation is when you sell a property, you plan to reinvest within the allowed time window, but you have not reinvested before filing your ITR.
+A common real-life situation: you sell a property, you plan to reinvest within the allowed window, but you have not reinvested before filing your ITR.

-In such cases, you generally need to deposit the unutilised amount into the Capital Gains Account Scheme before the ITR due date to keep the exemption claim valid.
+In such cases, you generally need to deposit the unutilised amount into the Capital Gains Account Scheme (CGAS) before the ITR due date to keep the exemption claim valid.
+The CGAS amount counts as reinvestment for the purpose of computing the exemption.

 Many people lose exemptions not because the plan was wrong, but because this step was missed.